voxel51/fiftyone/docs/source/brain.rst

   you can easily query and sort your datasets to find similar examples, both programmatically and via point-and-click in the App.

+* :ref:`Leaky splits <brain-leaky-splits>`:
+  Often when sourcing data en masse, duplicates and near duplicates can slip through the cracks.
+The FiftyOne Brain offers a *leaky splits analysis* that can be used to find potential leaks between dataset splits.
+Such leaks can be misleading when evaluating a model, giving an overly optimistic measure for the quality of training.

+* :ref:`Near duplicates <brain-near-duplicates>`:
+  When curating massive datasets, you may inadvertently add near duplicate data to your datasets, which can bias or otherwise confuse your models.
+The FiftyOne Brain offers a *near duplicate detection* algorithm that automatically surfaces such data quality issues and prompts you to take action to resolve them.

+* :ref:`Exact duplicates <brain-exact-duplicates>`:
+  Despite your best efforts, you may accidentally add duplicate data to a dataset.
+The FiftyOne Brain provides an *exact duplicate detection* method that scans your data and alerts you if a dataset contains duplicate samples, either under the same or different filenames.

 * :ref:`Uniqueness <brain-image-uniqueness>`:
   During the training loop for a model, the best results will be seen when training on unique data.
 The FiftyOne Brain provides a